Scottsbluff girls run away with Sidney Golf Invite title

 SIDNEY — The Scottsbluff girls golf team looked to be in mid-season form with their team win at the Sidney Golf Invitational on Tuesday at Hillside Golf Course.

 The Bearcats’ Emily Krzyzanowski fired a 74 to lead the field with teammate Anna Kelley close behind with a 76.
-Also for Scottsbluff, Niellie Heinhold and teammate Halle Shaddick carded an 89, but Heinhold finished sixth on a tiebreaker.
+Also for Scottsbluff, Nielli Heinold and teammate Halle Shaddick carded an 89, but Heinold finished sixth on a tiebreaker.
 Hannah Abrams shot a 91 for ninth place.
 Overall, Scottsbluff shot a 328 for first place over Alliance at second with a 404.

 Scottsbluff coach Brock Ehler said this was a great way for his team to kick off the season.